parvezs27/games_store_analysis/README.md

 2. Provide double-click metrics
  - It's not enough just to provide key high level metrics such as total annual sales, we also need to provide the option to double-click into these metrics to allow stakeholders to see why sales are higher or lower.
 3. Communicate metrics and other information accurately and effectively
  - We want to ensure we are providing professional looking and fully functioning dashboards.
-We also want to make sure
+It's important to consider your target audience and any special requirements and catering to these e.g. vision requirements (colorblindness, sensitivity to certain colors, difficulty reading smaller text).
+We also want to focus on design elements such as colour, which should be used sparingly, shouldn't be too intense to maintain a relaxed and should be used with intention (reds for 'bad' or 'negativity' and greens for 'good' and positivity').
+Other design elements include utilising white space to avoid cluttering and making sure objects are aligned to avoid distraction.

 -
 - S